Many events happened in France in the 1860s. Some that you may not be aware of have been compiled here in no particular order:

 By the 1860s, firewood in Paris was scarce and used sparingly.
 It was so scare it could only be bought for domestic purposes and was generally sold in small sticks priced at fifty cents per hundred or half a cent a pound.

-There were twenty-three telegraph offices in Paris in 1861, and they were primarily employed in transmitting messages between the various quarters within Paris.
+There were twenty-three telegraph offices in Paris in 1861, and they were primarily employed in transmitting messages between the various quarters within that city.

 In 1862, the wife of Napoleon III, Empress Eugenie, had a crown set with diamonds, rubies, and emeralds.
 It also included globules of glass lit by electric lights and was said to “emit such an effulgence as to light up … a dark room, and if ever put into general use will superseded the necessity of gas jets or wax candles, [as] every lady will be her own chandelier.”